cta-wave/dpctf-deploy/HBBTV.md

 # Complete guide to getting started with DPCTF for HbbTV

-This guide has been tested successfully on Linux, MacOS and Windows host systems.
+This guide has been tested successfully on Linux, MacOS X and Windows 11 host systems.
+Linux system is highly recommended, on other systems use at your own risk.

 Three Phases
 1. *Deployment* (one time action, to be performed by IT personel)